neokito/Utilities/README.md

-This repo contains shell utilities for the most part
+This repo contains utilities I've written and used